 What Does Layering Skincare Mean?

-• Each product absorbs properly without being blocked
+•Each product absorbs properly without being blocked

-• Actives and treatments reach where they need to go
+•Actives and treatments reach where they need to go

-• Irritation risk stays low
+•Irritation risk stays low

-• Your routine feels comfortable to use
+•Your routine feels comfortable to use

-The General Rule for Skincare Order
+What Is the General Rule for Skincare Product Order?

 The foundational principle is simple: apply products from lightest to heaviest texture.
 Lightweight, water-based products go on first, followed by progressively heavier textures.